• Skip to main content

 Summary

-• imouto – 妹 (いもうと) : a noun meaning ‘little sister’ or ‘younger sister’ in Japanese.
+• imouto – 妹 (いもうと) : a noun meaning a ‘little sister’ or ‘younger sister’ in Japanese.
 This can also work as plural.
 Two parts of this kanji character literally mean ‘not yet a woman’ in Japanese.
-This literal interpretation is not completely in line with the meanings, but the kanji is still a very good expression for little sisters, I think.
+This literal interpretation is not completely in line with the actual meanings, but still very understandable, I think.
 Little sisters will never be women old enough for their older siblings.

 Hope my explanations are understandable and helpful for Japanese learners.